-Cats often receive the exercise they need in their outdoor environment however you can help them receive their daily exercise with play session that allow them to exercise their natural instincts (hunting, pouncing, stalking etc).
+Cats often receive the exercise they need in their outdoor environment however you can help them receive their daily exercise with play sessions that allow them to exercise their natural instincts (hunting, pouncing, stalking etc).

-If you have an indoor cat it is especially important that their weight is monitored, that they have the chance to display normal behaviors and instincts and litter trays are kept clean daily.
+If you have an indoor cat it is especially important that their weight is monitored, that they have the chance to display normal behaviors and instincts, and litter trays are kept clean daily.

 Your pet should be provided with access to shelter at all times so they can escape the sun or rain.
 This is especially important in the summer months when animals run the risk of over-heating which can be fatal.
 Your pet’s bed should be in a quiet area away from draughts or direct sunlight.
 Keep bedding and blankets clean with regular laundering.
 It is important that cats have a quiet space that they can retreat to away from humans and other animals if they are stressed.

-A happy, well behaved pet makes for a happy owner.
+A happy, well-behaved pet makes for a happy owner.
 It isn’t enough to just expect your pet to be well behaved, as the owner and the animal’s carer you also need to put in the effort yourself.

-For puppies and kittens this means getting them used to be handled by people and interacting with other animals (including other species) in a safe environment.
+For puppies and kittens, this means getting them used to be handled by people and interacting with other animals (including other species) in a safe environment.
 Socialization should continue throughout the animal’s life to maintain good behaviour.
 Meeting up with other dog owners for walks and play sessions is a good way to continue this.

 Early training is also important not only to encourage good behaviour in your pet but can also strengthen the bond between you and your pet.
 Any training sessions should be kept short and fun to encourage your pet to work for their reward.
 Using rewards during training will help your pet associate a link between the desired behaviour and the reward.
 This is more effective than punishing your pet which will only make them scared of you and associate training as a negative experience.

 As much as training sessions can be fun for you and your pet, they should also be given regular opportunities to indulge in natural behaviours and instincts.
-For dogs this can mean providing toys and treats to chew on, balls to chase and retrieve or the opportunity to run about in a safe environment.
-For cats (especially ‘indoor only’ cats), natural hunting, stalking, pouncing and chasing instincts will allow your pet to be physically and mentally stimulated.
-Cardboard boxes, paper bags, laser toys, fishing rod toys and other toys can be used to indulge natural behaviours.
+For dogs this can mean providing toys and treats to chew on, balls to chase and retrieve, or the opportunity to run about in a safe environment.
+For cats (especially ‘indoor only’ cats), natural hunting, stalking, pouncing, and chasing instincts will allow your pet to be physically and mentally stimulated.
+Cardboard boxes, paper bags, laser toys, fishing rod toys, and other toys can be used to indulge natural behaviours.
 It is also important to provide a scratch post for your cat as scratching is not only a natural way of keeping their claws in good condition but to stretch their muscles and mark their territory.